 Iakovos Makropoulos

 Welcome!
-I am currently a Postdoctoral Research Assistant for the Response to Violence Against Women Mayors in the United States project, funded by the Bloomberg Center at Harvard.
-Prior to this, I was a Visiting Lecturer in Political Behaviour and Quantitative Methods in the Department of Government at the University of Essex (2022-2023) and a Pre-doctoral Research Assistant for the Representative Audit of Britain project at the University of Strathclyde (2020-2021).
+I am currently an ESRC Impact Champion on the Tackling Electoral Violence in Britain project at the University of Strathclyde, where I study how violence, intimidation, and abuse can affect elections and political life in Britain.
+Previously, I worked as a Postdoctoral Research Assistant for the Response to Violence Against Women Mayors in the United States project, funded by the Bloomberg Center at Harvard.
+Prior to this, I was a fixed-term Lecturer in Political Behaviour and Quantitative Methods in the Department of Government at the University of Essex (2022-2023) and a Pre-doctoral Research Assistant for the Representative Audit of Britain project at the University of Strathclyde (2020-2021).

 Methodologically, I employ quantitative methods to address my research questions, with expertise in Causal Inference, Multilevel Modelling, Structural Equation Modelling (SEM), and Quantitative Text Analysis.
 I also specialize in MrP (Multilevel Regression with Poststratification), a method for generating public opinion estimates in small territories with limited demographic data.